yiisoft/db/docs/guide/en/query/where.md

 ### JSON overlaps

 Checks if the JSON contains at least one element from the array.
-Currently supported only by PostgreSQL, MySQL and SQLite.

 Requires two operands: